knight-raj/Hospital_analysis_SQL/README.md

 ORDER BY Patients_Count DESC
 LIMIT 3;
 ```
+Identifies the top 3 departments with the highest patient counts.<br>
-Identifies the top 3 departments with the highest patient counts.
+Purpose: Identifies the top 3 departments with the highest patient counts.
+Explanation:
+<li>ORDER BY Patients_Count DESC sorts the departments in descending order based on the number of patients.</li>
+<li>LIMIT 3 restricts the output to the top 3 departments.</li>
+<li>This helps identify which departments are the busiest.</li>

 ### 4. Hospital with the Maximum Medical Expenses
 ```sql